 Kimpton Hotel Monaco Denver

-Also very popular with the gay community, the whimsical Curtis Hotel–a Doubletree Hilton is both quirky and campy, its rooms themed with pop-culture kitsch in mind (the 14th floor is a tribute to "TV Mania," while the fifth floor is a nod to "One Hit Wonders").
-Rates are reasonable, amenities are many (iPod docking stations, flat-screen TVs), and the staff is fun, friendly, and efficient.
+Also very popular with the gay community is the whimsical Curtis Hotel–a Doubletree Hilton.
+It is both quirky and campy, with rooms themed with pop-culture kitsch in mind (the 14th floor is a tribute to "TV Mania," while the fifth floor is a nod to "One Hit Wonders").
+Rates are reasonable, amenities are many (iPod docking stations, flat-screen TVs, and more), and the staff is fun, friendly, and efficient.

 The Oxford Hotel